 Types of Filtration

-Many Nifisk and CFM vacuum cleaners utilize mechanical filtration.
+Many Nifisk vacuum cleaners utilize mechanical filtration.
 In mechanical filtration, particles are captured and retained by means of a physical barrier.
 Our vacuum cleaners accomplish this by a series of cloth, polyethylene and/or paper filters that cleanse the vacuum's working/intake air of particulate and exhaust clean air back into the surrounding environment.

 Factors Affecting Mechanical Filtration

 Four factors affect mechanical filtration of a substance in a vacuum cleaner: the particle size of the substance being collected, the air velocity or speed at which the substance is traveling, the filter media capturing the substance, and finally the running time or amount of time the filter has been used.

 The smaller the particle, the more difficult to filter.
 Small particles can easily penetrate filter media that is too porous for the particulate.

 Nilfisk filtration systems are designed to capture microscopic particles, down to and including 0.12 microns at 99.999% efficiency.
 This includes invisible particles that can adversely affect your product or enter your lungs and cause medical problems.